nautobot/nautobot-app-golden-config/docs/dev/dev_adr.md

 | nyc-rt01 | True  | False | False |
 | nyc-rt02 | True  |       | False |

 In order to accommodate this, `django-pivot` is used, which greatly simplifies building the query.
-However, `django-pivot` requires the ability to "count" vs a boolean.
-Because of that, there is a "shadow" field created that sets to 0 if False, and 1 if True.
+However, `django-pivot` requires the ability to "count" versus a boolean.
+Because of that, there is a "shadow" field created that is set to 0 if False, and 1 if True.
 This is enforced on the `save` method of the `ConfigCompliance` model.

 ## Compliance View